unbywyd/tsdiapi-s3/README.md

 ---

-## Example Use Case
+## Example Workflow

-Here’s how you can use `TSDIAPI-S3` to upload and manage files in your API:

-1. **Upload a File:**

-   Use the provided methods to upload files to either public or private S3 buckets, depending on your application's requirements.
+1. **Upload Files**: Upload files to public or private buckets.

-2. **Generate Secure URLs:**

-   For private files, generate presigned URLs to share secure access with limited expiration time.

-3. **Batch File Uploads:**

-   Easily upload multiple files to S3 and retrieve their URLs for further processing.
+2. **Access Secure Files**: Use presigned URLs to grant secure, temporary access to private files.
+3. **Batch Operations**: Handle multiple files at once for efficient management.

 ---

 ## Error Handling

-All methods include robust error handling, logging issues in file uploads, deletions, or retrievals.

-Example:
+All methods are designed with built-in error handling and logging.

 ```typescript
 try {